 ➤ Just missing out on victory could be taken as a sign of choking or of failure.
 It could also be taken as proof that you are getting closer to success.
 Like DJ, choose the healthier, latter option.

 ➤ Accept inconsistency.
 DJ knows he will hit some rank bad shots, and because of this acceptance he is more prepared to deal with them when they crop up.
 When you take this on board, you will become a tougher, more resilient golfer.

 ➤ Redefine failure.
 In a game where we lose a lot more than we win, it’s easy to get negative about ourselves.
 DJ avoids this trap by taking perhaps the healthiest attitude possible to failure.
 Where there are lessons to be learned, learn them.
 If not, forget about it.
 Easier said than done perhaps, but certainly a goal to pursue.

-Insider View: David Winkle, Manager, Hambric sports
+Insider View: David Winkle, Dustin Johnson’s manager, Hambric sports

 “One of the best things about DJ’s 2016 US Open win was how he coped with the potential penalty for causing the ball to move in his final round.
 The grace with which he dealt with it caused people to reflect and perhaps recall how he handled the penalty for grounding his club at the 2010 US PGA, or his last-green three-putt at the 2015 US Open; he went straight to (eventual winner) Jordan Spieth and shook his hand.

 “I’ve been in golf management for 32 years and the game all my life, and I have never seen anyone with a mind like DJ.
 He just doesn’t get angry or frustrated.
 I have never seen him swear or slam a club.
 I tell him he was coated in Teflon at birth – everything just rolls right off him.